g-martens/ansible-references/09. error handling/README.md

 ```

 # Force handlers to run now instead of after the play
-Normaly any handlers are executed after finishing a play.
+Normaly any handlers are executed after finishing all task.
 But when you want to run a handler at a certain point, you can use the meta: flush_handlers

 ```YAML
 - name: Force any notified handlers to execute now